lawnjunk/learnyounix/docs/mdfind.md

 # mdfind
-> spotlight for the commandline
+> spotlight for the command-line
 **This only works on OS X**

 `$ mdfind <flags> <query string>`